Skip to content

 Why This Happens

 MongoDB 3.6+ supports collection-level schema validation using JSON Schema ($jsonSchema).
 When enabled, every insert and update that affects the document is checked against the schema.
-Common causes of failure:
+This validation runs on the server, after the driver has already serialized the document — meaning even if your application-level validation passes, MongoDB’s check can still reject the write.

 • Enum constraint violated — a status field set to "archived" when the schema only allows ["active", "inactive"].